 This photogenic Arabesque structure, on the east side of Plaza Las Delicias, served as the city's fire station for over a century.
 Now a museum, it hosts an antique fire truck and 19th-century hand-pulled water tanks.
-Other exhibits poignantly recall a fire in the US Army's artillery store in 1899 that threatened to destroy Ponce; the fire-fighters disobeyed orders to retreat and saved the city.

-Map F6 • Av Marina and Av Cristina, Plaza Las Delicias, Ponce • 787 284 3338 • Open 9am-5:30pm giant water wheel and waterpowered turbine.
-The former slave quarters, storage sheds, and the owner's house are all furnished with original 19thcentury pieces.
-The gift shop sells coffee and preserves from fruit still grown here. © Map F5
+Other exhibits poignantly recall a fire in the US Army's artillery store in 1899 that threatened to destroy Ponce; the fire-fighters disobeyed orders to retreat and saved the city. ® Map F6 • Av Marina and Av Cristina, Plaza Las Delicias, Ponce • 787 284 3338 • Open 9:30am-6pm wheel and water-powered turbine.
+The former slave quarters, storage sheds, and the owner's house are all furnished with original 19th-century pieces.
+The gift shop sells coffee and preserves from fruit still grown here.